-However, other organizations, including Armor advocate for a different definition of Dwell Time.

-In 2015, both Armor and separately Raytheon with Websense, published pieces on the need to define Dwell Time as more encompassing than what Mandiant had published.
-Raytheon and Websense, in their piece, "Cyber Dwell Time and Lateral Movement: The New Cybersecurity Blueprint," defined Dwell Time as:
+However, other organizations, including Raytheon and Armor, advocate for a different definition of dwell time.
+In their report "Cyber Dwell Time and Lateral Movement: The New Cybersecurity Blueprint," Raytheon stated:

 Cyber dwell time begins when an attacker enters your network and continues until you eject them or they leave (presumably after having completed the intended actions).